-The next section is the handicap or stroke index section.
-What this illustrates is the expected difficulty of a golf hole compared to the others.
-This is why they have a number ranging from 1 to 18.
+The next section is the golf handicap or stroke index section.
+What this illustrates is the relative difficulty of a golf hole compared to the others.
+This is why they have a number ranging from 1 to 18 for each of the hole numbers.
 18 means that it is the expected easiest hole on the golf course and 1 means that it is the expected hardest hole on the golf course.

-The best way to illustrate this is to use an example golfer of with a 9 handicap.
-What happens in this case is you will deduct one stroke for the each of the 9 most difficult holes on the course.
-For golfers with a handicap of over 18 this works in the same way but with two strokes.
+The best way to illustrate this is to use an example golfer of with a 9 golf handicap.
+What happens, in this case, is you will deduct one stroke for the each of the 9 most difficult holes on the course.
+For golfers with a golf handicap index of over 18 this works in the same way but with two strokes.
 For example a golfer with a 27 handicap would deduct two shots on the 9 most difficult holes and only one on the 9 easiest holes.

 For example if the course is par 72 and you have shot a round of 90 but are allowed one stroke per hole then your net score will be 72.

 There will also be a section on the scorecard for course rating and slope rating.
 The course rating along with the slope rating are indicative of the relative difficulty of a course.

 What Are The Golf Scorecard Symbols?